 Gallery Day, April 18, from 10A to 2P

 Visit The Warehouse on Weekdays from 11A – 4P

 “There is one thing the photograph must contain, the humanity of the moment.”

 I Witness is an exhibition of portrait photography by Coalition of Photographic Arts (CoPA) members.
 Representing all types of portraiture—classified as any single subject in the frame—the exhibition features work submitted as the “artist’s best,” marking one of the rare occasions when the artists choose which work to exhibit as opposed to a juried selection.
 The exhibition will include a wide range of portraiture from figurative to botanicals, self-portraits to fashion.

-I Witness will be on display in the Viewing Rooms at The Warehouse just off the main gallery, which is simultaneously showing Who Am I, an exhibition of artist self-portraits.
+I Witness will be on display in the Viewing Rooms at The Warehouse just off the main gallery, which is simultaneously showing I Am a Story: Self Portraits at the Warehouse, an exhibition of artist self-portraits.

 I Witness is an opportunity for CoPA members to exhibit your best portrait work coinciding with April’s Gallery Night and Day.
 Here’s your chance to show work that you believe is your best.
 Space is somewhat limited, so work may be hung salon style.
 There is no submission fee.

 Notifications and delivery specs will be emailed to participants by Wednesday, March 18, 2020.
 Please keep in mind that pieces arriving for show may be declined if exhibition specifications are not met; see below.